snowdj/bradonomics.github.io/_posts/2015-12-14-jekyll-categories.md

 featured-image:
 og-image: octojekyll-mascot.jpg
 ---
 Categories in Jekyll had me stymied for months.
-I looked for tutorials and dug through theme files on GitHub, but couldn't get it to work.
+I looked for tutorials and dug through theme files on GitHub but couldn't get it to work.

 Well, finally I've got it.
 I hope category and tag support will be added to Jekyll core one day, but in the meanwhile here is the workaround I used: